 \section{Conclusion}

-In his seminal paper \cite{Hastings1983}, Hastings showed that for two competing species that are ecologically identical but having distinct diffusion rates, the slower diffuser can invade the faster diffuser when rare, but not vice versa.
-Later, Dockery et al. \cite{Dockery1998} proved that the slower diffuser always competitively excludes the faster diffuser, regardless of initial conditions, and conjectured that the same is true for any number of species.
+In his seminal paper \cite{Hastings1983}, Hastings showed that for two competing species that are ecologically identical but having distinct diffusion rates, the slower disperser can invade the faster disperser when rare, but not vice versa.
+Later, Dockery et al. \cite{Dockery1998} proved that the slower disperser always competitively excludes the faster disperser, regardless of initial conditions, and conjectured that the same is true for any number of species.

-In this paper, we show that for any number of competing species which are ecologically identical and having distinct diffusion rates $\{d_i\}_{i=1}^N$, there are choices of $\{d_i\}_{i=1}^N$ for which the slowest diffuser is able to competitive exclude the remainder of the species.
+In this paper, we show that for any number of competing species which are ecologically identical and having distinct diffusion rates $\{d_i\}_{i=1}^N$, there are choices of $\{d_i\}_{i=1}^N$ for which the slowest disperser is able to competitively exclude the remainder of the species.
 In fact, the choices of such diffusion rates is open in the space of finite sets of $\mathbb{R}_+$ endowed with the Hausdorff topology.
-Our result provdes some evidence in the affirmative direction regarding the conjecture by Dockery et al. in \cite{Dockery1998}.
+Our result provides some evidence in the affirmative direction regarding the conjecture by Dockery et al. in \cite{Dockery1998}.